gaehlerm/SoftwareEngineering/README.md

 - We constantly clean up our code.
 - We write code in order to create value for our customers.

-## About this book

-Writing a book about software development is hard.
-Harder than writing a book about physics or math.
-Physics and math are accurate sciences and you can derive all your formulas.
-Software engineering on the other hand it not an accurate science.
-There are at most some best practice rules but it is never really clear whether you may apply one rule or another.
-The best example is naming of variables, functions and classes.
-There is no right nor wrong.
-There are only trade offs.
-I can only give you some general rules of thumb and you'll have to figure out yourself how to apply them.
-This will take practice and preferably you'll work together with some more experienced coworker who can help you in case you have any questions.
-This book tries to be a manual, but ultimately you'll have to learn for yourself how to apply the recommendations written in here.

-## A word about Copilot

-My publisher had the idea to include Copilot, one of the new AI code generation tools at the time of writing, into this book.
-And indeed, there are some cases where Copilot can be useful when writing code.
-I tried to make some examples that fit to the corresponding chapters.
-Though I couldn't make examples for every chapter.
-In many cases the content of the chapters were too generic as if code examples would be helping a lot.
-Though in these chapters where I was giving code examples, Copilot was usually able to generate useful code.
-Though sometimes I had to play around a little in order to give me reasonable results and I didn't always get the code I wanted.
-There still has to be done a lot of research on how to use Copilot in the best way.

-In general it can be said that, already at the time of writing, AI code generation is a very useful tool that can help you improve your productivity and the quality of your code significantly if used correctly.
-It also helped me writing this book here.
-Though you always have to be cautios.
-Copilot is not perfect and it can generate code that is not correct.
-It creates just some suggestions.
-Or as it is called: "Copilot".
-It's not a replacement for a software engineer, it's just a tool that assists you with your work.

 # 5. Single responsibility principle